ajiangsfu/PRPS/README.md

 ### 3).
 WrightCOO

 This data frame contains 158 COO (cell of origin) related genes with both Ensembl annotation ID (row names) and gene symbols (column "Gene").
 "The current standard approach for routinely classifying samples using Affymetrix U133 arrays employs 186 probesets (George Wright, personal communication).
 The 165 Ensembl genes that correspond to these probesets were used for classification by RNA-seq."
 (Morin et al., 2011)".
-In our recent research, we matched 158 genes in Ennishi cohort (Ennishi et al., 2019), which are used in self-learning research (Jiang et al., 2020) and are included in PRPS package.
+In our recent research, we matched 158 genes in Ennishi cohort (Ennishi et al., 2019), which are used in self-training research (Jiang et al., 2020) and are included in PRPS package.

 In order to see detail of WrightCOO, load WrightCOO embedded within PRPS package.